davemak5296/dressaholic-next/README.md

 ## **Introduction**
 Dressaholic is a simple e-commerce web application designed for users to browse, filter and purchase clothing items.

-You can visit the demo site here: {url}
+You can visit the demo site here: https://dressaholic-next.vercel.app

 ## **Tech Stacks**
 This project is built using the following technologies, services and libraries: